secretstartups/handbook/channel-marketing/index.html.md

 *   **David Duncan**: (aka Dunk) VP of Demand Generation & Partner Marketing
 *   **Coleen Greco**: (aka Greco) Director, Global Channel and Alliances Marketing
 *   **Lisa Rom**: Senior Partner Marketing Manager.
 Lisa will be focusing on global alliances and channel marketing initiatives and major channel programs
 *   **Karen Pourshadi**: Senior Partner Marketing Manager.
-Karen will be focused on content: enabling our partner marketing resources with major GitLab GTM initiatives and developing turnkey, integrated campaigns in a box for GitLab channel partners.
+Karen will be focusing on partner content: enabling our partner marketing resources with major GitLab GTM initiatives and developing turnkey, integrated [Instant Marketing Campaigns](https://about.gitlab.com/handbook/marketing/channel-marketing/campaigns/#what-is-a-partner-instant-marketing-campaign) for GitLab channel partners.
-*   **Mon Ray**: Senior Partner Marketing Manager.
-Mon will be focused on developing core Alliances initiatives and content.

 ## The best way to contact our team is through our Slack channels